 MAT 182 - Discrete Mathematics II 3 creditsThis course continues, using the content of MAT 181, to delve into discrete topics.
 Proof by induction is introduced and used throughout the semester.
 Methods of counting and basic probability are a primary focus, and students will get exposure to expected value, variance, and other more advanced topics from probability theory.
 The last portion of the course will focus on discrete structures, including graphs and trees.
 Prerequisite: MAT 181.
 Spring.

-MAT 224 - Basic Applied Statistics 3 creditsAn introduction to statistical reasoning for students in life and social sciences using the computer as a tool to analyze data.
-Data reduction, probability concepts, sampling theory, hypothesis testing, estimation, chi-square, t-test, analysis of variance, correlation and regression, and some non-parametric tests are included.
+MAT 224 - Basic Applied Statistics 3 creditsAn introduction to statistical reasoning for the natural and social sciences using the computer as a tool to analyze data.
+Probability concepts, sampling theory, hypothesis testing, estimation, chi-square, t-test, analysis of variance, correlation and regression, and some non-parametric tests are included.
+Minitab or another statistical package will be used.
 Same as PSY/SOC 224.
 Students cannot receive credit for both.
 Prerequisite: CMP 130, LA 103, MAT 125, MAT 126, MAT 135, or MAT 181 or placement in MAT 135/181.
 Fall and Spring.

 MAT 233 - Linear Algebra 4 creditsThe study of systems of linear equations: the determination of whether a system has no, one, or infinitely many solutions and the techniques for obtaining such solutions.
 The topics include Gaussian elimination, linear independence, matrix algebra, determinants, vector spaces, linear transformations and their matrix representations, spanning sets and bases, rank, eigenvalues and eigenvectors, and orthogonality and least squares.
 Incorporates use of Matlab software.
 The course also includes the development and explanation of applications of those concepts and a study of the role of proof in linear algebra with emphasis on reading and writing proofs and using mathematical results to draw conclusions.
 Prerequisite: MAT 142 or MAT 181.
 Prerequisite or corequisite: CMP 150 or consent of instructor.
 Spring.